-Christian Boer ignored all typeface rules and standards to design Dyslexie Font.
+Christian ignored all typeface rules and standards to design Dyslexie Font.
 The result?
 Unique letters that are easy to recognize.
 Less frustration, better reading.
 More practice, fewer problems.
 An upwards spiral!

 The gravity point lies below.
 The letters have a clear base line, which prevents letters from being turned upside down.